Hermine kills 2, ruins beach weekends in northward march

 Hermine’s timing couldn’t be worse for coastal communities hoping for revenue from Labor Day events.

-“This weekend would normally be a parking lot,” said Jim Derrick, whose family businesses include a mini golf course, sea shell store, indoor bounce house and ice cream shop in Rehoboth Beach, Delaware, where the beach was closed to foot traffic and swimming was prohibited Saturday.
+“This weekend would normally be a parking lot,” said Jim Derrick.
+His family businesses include a mini golf course, sea shell store, indoor bounce house and ice cream shop in Rehoboth Beach, Delaware, where the beach was closed to foot traffic and swimming was prohibited Saturday.

 He called the weekend “definitely disappointing,” although his bounce house was packed.